hetio/xswap/README.md

 ## Libraries

-The XSwap library includes Roaring Bitmaps (https://github.com/RoaringBitmap/CRoaring), available under the Apache 2.0 license (https://github.com/RoaringBitmap/CRoaring/blob/LICENSE).
+The XSwap library includes [Roaring Bitmaps](https://github.com/RoaringBitmap/CRoaring), available under the [Apache 2.0 license](https://github.com/RoaringBitmap/CRoaring/blob/LICENSE).

 ## Acknowledgments

 Development of this project has largely taken place in the [Greene Lab](http://www.greenelab.com/) at the University of Pennsylvania.
-However, as an open source project under the `hetio` organization, this repository is grateful for its community of maintainers, contributors, and users.
+As an open source project under the `hetio` organization, this repository is grateful for its community of maintainers, contributors, and users.

-This work is funded in part by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative through Grants GBMF4552 to Casey Greene, GBMF4560 to Blair Sullivan, and the National Institutes of Health’s National Human Genome Research Institute R01 HG010067.
+This work is funded in part by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative through Grants [GBMF4552](https://www.moore.org/grant-detail?grantId=GBMF4552) to Casey Greene, [GBMF4560](https://www.moore.org/grant-detail?grantId=GBMF4560) to Blair Sullivan, and the National Institutes of Health’s National Human Genome Research Institute [R01 HG010067](http://grantome.com/grant/NIH/R01-HG010067-02).